Read and write data on external systems

 mapping {

-user.username = USERID;
+user.username = username;

-user.password = PASSWORD;
+user.password = password;

 }